SreekVed/vampire-dungeon/README.md

 Once the game map is printed, the player can make a move.
 The player is controlled by using the WSAD keys.
 With one move, the player can walk any number of steps.

+If all the vampires are killed before the lamp battery runs out, the player wins and the game ends.